alex-mous/PrinterPi/README.md

 Click on the extension on Google Chrome, navigate to either the eBay Print a shipping label page or the PayPal Activity page (make sure to open at least one transaction; the data gathered will appear if successful), ensure that the printer is up and running, and press the "Send Data" button.
 If all is well, a message "Successfully sent data to the printer" will appear, the printer's light will start flashing and the paper will print.
 If not, please see Troubleshooting below.
 #### Booting Up and Shutting Down
 On boot, the printer will flash its LED slowly to indicate that the printer is ready for use.
 When you want to shut it down, press and hold the power button until the LED turns off.
 Then disconnect the power supply.
-#### Note About PayPal
+#### Note
-Due to the multiple different types of data displayed on PayPal, the correct values may not be parsed, so they need to be checked before printing.
+Due to the multiple different types of data displayed on PayPal (and lack of data on eBay in the current version), the values may not be parsed correctly, so they need to be checked before printing.

 ### Troubleshooting
 #### LED not flashing after boot